Nef vector bundles on a projective space with first Chern class three: Proof of Theorem

+The proof of this fact goes almost identical to that in case $c_2=8$, i.e., that in \cite[\S~3.1]{Nefofc1=3c2=8OnPN}: what we have to do is just to change several numerals related to $c_2=8$ to those related to $c_2=9$; so we omit the proof of this fact.

-We apply to $\mathcal{E}$ the Bondal spectral sequence (\ref{BSSonP2}).
+We apply to $\mathcal{E}$ the Bondal spectral sequence (\ref{BondalSpectralSequence}).
 As we have seen in \S\ref{Set-up for the two-dimensional case} and Lemma~\ref{key} (2), $E_2^{p,q}$ vanishes unless $(p,q)=(-2,1)$, $(-1,1)$ or $(0,0)$, and $E_2^{-2,1}$ and $E_2^{-1,1}$ fit in one of the following exact sequences:

 where $k(w)$ denotes the residue field of some point $w$ in $\mathbb{P}^2$.
-Note that this exact sequence is a consequence of the assumption $H^1(\mathcal{E})=0$.
-Moreover we have the following exact sequences besides (\ref{E_2^{-1,1}quotient}):
+Recall that each of the exact sequences is a consequence of the assumption $H^1(\mathcal{E})=0$.
+Note that $E_2^{0,0}$ fits in the following exact sequence by (\ref{E_2^00 exact sequence in dim 2})